About Nawayee Center School

 Who attends Nawayee Center School?

-Nawayee is an Ojibwe word that means “the center” and at Center School we work with students to find their center and find our collective center in the Indian community.
+Nawayee is the Ojibwe word for “the center.”
+At Center School, we strive to help students find their own center while also strengthening our collective center within the Native community.

-Many students choose Center School because they value the close relationships with teachers, the emphasis on indigenous education and the many field trips and enrichment opportunities.
-Nawayee typically respond enthusiastically to Indigenous educational pedagogy.
+Students often choose Center School because they value the close relationships with teachers, the focus on Indigenous education, and the many field trips and enrichment opportunities.
+Our students typically respond with enthusiasm to Indigenous educational pedagogy.

 Minneapolis Public School personnel, parents, and community members may refer students and many students are self-referred.